badster-git/test-car-app/README.md

 # Test Car Application

-Working with API's and sqlite in Next.js
+Creating API's using Next.js, authentication of users with JWT and bcrypt, and storing data with sqlite3.